-IT’S THE DAY AFTER THANKSGIVING AND THE FAMILIAR, heartwarming sights return and continue until Christmas Eve.
-Evergreen trees of varying sizes are strapped to station wagons and compact cars, SUVs and minivans.
+It’s the day after Thanksgiving and the familiar, heartwarming sights return and continue until Christmas Eve.
+Evergreen trees of varying sizes are strapped to station wagons, compact cars, SUVs, and minivans.
 We pull out ornaments, tree lights, candles, and special china.
 We polish our silver and hang wreaths with beautiful bows on our front doors.
 The party circuit begins.

 But it wouldn’t quite be the holidays without the Christmas flowers—the poinsettia, amaryllis, and paperwhite arrangements that round out the seasonal color palette.
 A happy part of the Christmas ritual since the 19th century, these flowers forge a strong foothold in traditional celebrations every year.
 In most parts of the country, these flowers do not bloom outside in winter.
 Poinsettias like warmth, so as long as they have a sunny spot to perch inside, they bloom proudly through December.
 Amaryllis and paperwhites are actually spring flowers that bloom when forced with the help of sunlight and water just in time for Christmas.
 All meaningful, they are stalwart decorations that have come to symbolize the season.

-WITH ALL THE RED, GREEN, AND GLITTER THAT PROLIFERATES IN December, it’s a happy complement to see clusters of paperwhites on tabletops and sideboards.
-Attribute their appeal to the element of freshness and elegance they bring without a lot of fuss.
+With all the red, green, and glitter that proliferates in December, it’s a happy complement to see clusters of paperwhites on tabletops and sideboards.
+We attribute their appeal to the element of freshness and elegance they bring without a lot of fuss.
 But perhaps best of all is their fragrance—a heady, distinct perfume that gives our homes a special scent, which comes once a year.

 These Christmas flowers, however, have a beautiful and tragic history.
 Named for a nymph in Virgil’s Eclogues who fell in love with an indifferent shepherd named Alteo, Amaryllis consulted the Oracle at Delphi for guidance with her unrequited love.
 The Oracle suggested a dramatic solution—to pierce her heart with a golden arrow.
 So, she continued to pierce her own heart for thirty days.
 Once she died, the blood that dropped became a blood-red flower, which was then called Amaryllis.
 Though versions of the myth vary—did she die or not—the significance of the word ‘amaryllis’ reflects the story.
 Suggesting pride, determination, and beauty, the word literally means to sparkle, making it a fitting symbol of the season.

-BETWEEN THE DEEP, SATURATED, TRADITIONAL red and burgundy or the more subtle shades of white and pink, the poinsettia’s bracts or modified leaves with their wide-open faces virtually announce their relevance in the panoply of Christmas flowers.
-They will not be ignored as masses of plants arrive at the grocery store or nursery with their plastic pots swathed in metallic foil.
+Between the deep, saturated, traditional red and burgundy or the more subtle shades of white and pink, the poinsettia’s bracts or modified leaves with their wide-open faces virtually announce their relevance in the panoply of Christmas flowers.
+Masses of the plants arrive at the grocery store or nursery with their plastic pots swathed in metallic foil.
 That predictable, metal-foil presentation gives the poinsettia a less-than-refined reputation.
 However, floral designers in all their brilliance bring out the best in poinsettias, trimming the stems, cauterizing them with a flame, and then building lush arrangements to celebrate their liveliness and innate beauty.

-Originating in Mexico, the ancient Aztecs used the plants to extract dye, and the sap to treat illness.
+Originating in Mexico, the plants were used by the ancient Aztecs to extract dye, and the sap to treat illness.
 Its popular name is for Joel Roberts Poinsett, a botanist and physician who was the first U.S. Ambassador to Mexico.
 He fell in love with their red hue in 1828 and had the plants sent back to his greenhouses in Greenville, South Carolina.